 In 2006 Ilya ‘immigrated’ to New York.
 He worked as a Real Estate agent and in 2008, he began to work in the Jewish community including as an instructor at the Sinai Academy in Brooklyn, Director of Jewish Programs at the Kings Bay Y in Brooklyn, and as the Project Manager of Limmud FSU USA, before becoming the Executive Director at the Hillel at Baruch College.

 In his spare time, Ilya enjoys long-distance running, playing soccer and other sports, writing, playing guitar and watching the Steelers.
 Ilya speaks Russian fluently and is proficient in Hebrew and German.
-Ilya with his wife, Sonya, son, Gabriel and daughter Miriam in New Jersey.
+Ilya lives with his wife, Sonya, son, Gabriel and daughter, Miriam, in New Jersey.

 Miriam Zami grew up in Brooklyn, New York, and recently graduated from Yeshiva University Stern College for Women with a BA in Psychology and Judaic Studies.
 Before college, Miriam spent a gap year studying at Midreshet Lindenbaum in Israel, where she explored her love of Jewish text and history.
 Miriam’s passion for Jewish education led her to become involved in various learning programs and Jewish nonprofits throughout college, and ultimately brought her to Hillel.
 She is also currently pursuing a Master’s degree in Ancient Jewish History at Yeshiva University.
-As Springboard Fellow, Miriam is super excited to share her love of Judaism with the Baruch Jewish community.
+As Springboard Fellow, Miriam is super excited to share her love of Judaism with the Baruch, City, and John Jay Jewish communities.